akang05/Alvin-Kang-blog/index.md

 - Integrating **voice commands** for even more natural interaction.
 - Applying similar ambiguity-handling in **AI assistants** and **data chatbots**.
 - Using **machine learning** to predict user preferences over time.
+- Building **multi-modal interfaces** that combine gestures, voice, and text.

 These directions could make natural language visualization even more seamless and personal.

+---

+## 📈 Broader Impact
+Beyond visualization, DataTone’s shared disambiguation model applies to many AI systems — from **chatbots** to **virtual assistants**.
+It highlights a critical design insight: **users don’t mind clarifying, as long as the system asks intelligently.**

+This mindset continues to shape how companies design **AI-human collaboration** today — from Alexa’s follow-up questions to ChatGPT’s clarification prompts.

 ---